Hexavalent Chromium Testing Lab Houston, TX

 Bridge & Infrastructure Coating Contractors

 Texas DOT bridge repainting and industrial structure painting projects frequently encounter chromate-based corrosion inhibiting primers (zinc chromate) on older steel structures.
 Abrasive blasting of chromate primer releases Cr(VI) dust at high concentrations.
-Contractors must identify coating Cr(VI) content before work begins (bulk chip analysis) and conduct NIOSH 7605 air monitoring throughout abrasive blast operations.
-AGT Labs provides both bulk identification and air monitoring from a single AIHA LAP lab.
+Contractors must identify coating Cr(VI) content before work begins (bulk chip analysis) and conduct OSHA ID-215 (v2) air monitoring throughout blast operations.

 Bulk Chromate IDBlast Air Monitoring1926.1126